First-Year Writing Courses

 Students read a range of texts in order to describe and evaluate the choices writers make and apply that knowledge to their own writing; learn to conduct research using primary and secondary sources; explore how writing functions in a range of academic, professional, and public contexts; and write for various purposes and audiences in multiple genres and media.

-Throughout the course, students give and receive feedback, revise their work, and reflect on their growth as writers.
+Throughout the course, students give and receive feedback, revise their work, and reflect on their experiences as a writer.

 - Service Learning, and a small number of Honors sections are also offered (All course placement into ENGW 1111 Honors is done by the Honors Program and advisors.)